Californios: Government

 Andrés Pico, shown in 1850 in traditional Californio vaquero attire, served as a California State Senator and Adjutant General of California.

 In the Spanish period, Alta California ("Upper California") was nominally controlled by a governor appointed by the Spanish government.
 The governors of California were at first appointed by the Viceroy (nominally under the control of the Spanish Crown).

 After 1821 and Mexican independence, there were approximately 40 Mexican Presidents from 1821 to 1846.
 Their administrations appointed the governor.
 The costs of the minimal Alta California government were paid mainly from revenues of the roughly 40–100% import tariff collected at the entry port of Monterey.

 The other center of Spanish power in Alta California was the Franciscan friars.
 As heads of 21 missions, they often resisted the powers of the governors.
-None of the Franciscan friars was a Californio, and their influence rapidly waned after Mexico secularized the missions in the 1830s.
+No Franciscan friar was a Californio, and their influence rapidly waned after Mexico secularized the missions in the 1830s.

 The instability of the Mexican government (especially in its early years), Alta California's geographic isolation, the growing ability of Alta California's residents, including immigrants, to gain success; and an increase in the Californio population created a schism with the national government.
 As Spanish and Mexican period immigrants were surpassed in number by residents who had little affinity with the national government, the political and social environment enabled disagreement with the central government to form.
 Governors had little material support from the distant capital, Mexico City, and generally had to deal with Alta Californians themselves.
 Mexico-born governor Manuel Victoria was forced to flee in 1831, after losing a fight against a local uprising at the Battle of Cahuenga Pass.

 Romualdo Pacheco, the only Hispanic to serve as Governor of California since the U.S. Conquest of California, and the first Latino to represent a state in the U.S. Congress.

 As Californios increasingly assumed positions of power in the Alta California government (including that of governor), rivalries emerged between northern and southern regions.
 Several times, Californio leaders attempted to break away from Mexico, most notably Juan Bautista Alvarado in 1836.
 Southern regional leaders, led by Pio Pico, made several attempts of their own to relocate the capital from Monterey to the more populated Los Angeles.